 Who Is Anthony Hopkins?

 Anthony Hopkins pursued a stage career before working in film in the late 1960s.
-Known for a variety of projects ranging from The Dawning to The Remains of the Day to Amistad, Hopkins has been nominated for several Oscars, winning for The Silence of the Lambs.
+Known for a variety of projects ranging from The Dawning to The Remains of the Day to Amistad, Hopkins has been nominated for several Oscars, winning for The Silence of the Lambs and The Father.
 His more fantastical work includes Titus, The Mask of Zorro and Thor, as well as Westworld.

 Early Life and Acting Career